 The numbers were phenomenal when you consider that the population of the Republic was 3,368,217 in 1979.

-In Dublin's Phoenix Park, more than 1 million people attended the first ever papal mass in Ireland.
+In Dublin's Phoenix Park, more than 1 million people attended the first-ever papal Mass in Ireland.

-Pope John Paul II's first day in Ireland was so jam-packed that the he jokingly claimed the Irish were trying to kill him.
+Pope John Paul II's first day in Ireland was so jam-packed that he jokingly claimed the Irish were trying to kill him.

 There was a mammoth roar from the giant crowd when the pope's plane, an Aer Lingus Boeing 747 named St. Patrick, flew over Phoenix Park en route to Dublin Airport.